National Minimum Wage and National Living Wage: Rates over the years

-National minimum wage rates are updated every 1 October.
-The rates are dependent upon age with a special rate for apprentices.
+NB - the rates are dependent upon age, with a special rate for apprentices.

 For the rates of earlier years back to 1999 go to the Low Pay Commission website.